 Uweza Art Gallery provides youth artists with space and materials to create and market their own original art, which is sold online, at the gallery and through events and exhibitions.
 60% of all of the sales of artwork from the gallery goes directly to the artist and/or to their school fees if they are below age 18.
 40% of sales goes back into buying supplies, paying rent, and sustaining the art gallery.
 As of 2018, the gallery is currently self-sustaining through sales of artwork.
-Several of the artists have been able to pay the entirety of their primary, high school and post-secondary education through the sales of their artwork, and many of the older artists are able to fully support themselves through their sales.
+Several of the artists have been able to pay the entirety of their primary, high school and post-secondary education through the sales of their artwork, and many of the older artists are able to themselves through their sales.

 The Uweza Art Program first started in 2011 in one room at the Uweza Community Center.
 There are almost no opportunities for creative expression or development of artistic talent in most Kenyan schools and opportunities to participate in art for Kibera children and youth are extremely limited.
 Shortly after initiating the classes, we were amazed by the obvious inherent artistic talent emanating from the young artists and decided to start selling their work online.
 We officially opened the Uweza Art Gallery in one room of a shipping container in 2013, where the gallery was located for the next six years.